meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 As funding and institutional interest for AI and neural networks dried up, I moved to the entertainment industry, where AI would find fertile ground in game logic and character control.
 Over the following decades, I watched an epistemic shift in the industry from focus groups - a human-centric conversational method of understanding preferences - to big data optimization.
 We stopped asking people what they liked, and began measuring the signals they could not help but emit.
 The individual was being dismantled into a stream of marketable "dividual" data-points long before the theory or the terminology caught up.

-Later, I worked at Oculus Research (now Meta Reality Labs) on a sophisticated motion capture stage with a tongue in cheek name, The Sociopticon; so called because it could sense and measure every microscopic movement of the subject within the ball of cameras and sensors.
-The name was a play on words: Bentham's Panopticon was a stucture that allowed visibility on many subjects from the inside out. the Sociopticon was an inversion, perfect visibility of a single subject from the outside in.
+Later, I worked at Oculus Research (now Meta Reality Labs) on a sophisticated motion capture stage with a tongue in cheek name: The Sociopticon; so called because it could sense and measure every microscopic movement and sound of the subject within the ball of cameras and sensors.
+The name was a play on words, Bentham's Panopticon was a stucture that allowed visibility on many subjects from the inside out.
+The Sociopticon was an inversion, perfect visibility of a single subject from the outside in.

 The name stayed with me, it seemed a confession of sorts.
 If that room was a Sociopticon, what was the world outside?
-Are we all now inside a global, distributed version of the stage?
+Are we all now inside a global, distributed version of the stage, and to what end?

 Some time after stepping away from that physical stage, I began to look back on what I've learned since then, at what might be a blueprint of a captivity of our own making.
 I wound up tracing the origins of cybernetics - the formal theory of control, from its seeds in the ancient Greek recursive mind, through the "Great Chain" of the Middle Ages, the wartime anxieties of the 1940s, and the Narcissus Narcosis of the Electronic Age.
 What follows is an attempt to understand the "Permanent Present", a system of governance 2,500 years in the making.

 ## Abstract

 Cybernetics did not emerge ex nihilo in 1948; it represents the technical crystallization of an ancient tension between systems of control and human autonomy.
-From the recursive Nous of Anaxagoras and the "managed cave" of Plato to the rigid verticality of the Great Chain and the industrial acceleration of Metropolis, proto-cybernetic thinking has repeatedly surfaced as a response to systems falling to disorder.
-By tracing this lineage through the "asymmetrical feedback" of religious orthodoxy and the "lateral sensors" of Enlightenment satire, we find that Norbert Wiener did more than invent a new science, he formalized a historical impasse and gave us the mathematical tools to understand it.
+From the recursive *Nous* of Anaxagoras and the "managed cave" of Plato, to the rigid hierarchy of the Great Chain and the industrial acceleration of Metropolis, proto-cybernetic thinking has repeatedly surfaced as a response to systems falling to disorder.
+By tracing this lineage through the "asymmetrical feedback" of religious orthodoxy and the "lateral sensors" of Enlightenment satire, we find that Norbert Wiener did more than invent a new science, he formalized a historical impasse and gave us the mathematical and algorithmic tools to understand it.
 Today, as we navigate the "Sociopticon" of 2025, reading Wiener becomes an act of architectural diagnosis, a way to see the ancient cave walls hidden within our modern digital streams.

 ## I. Cybernetics Before Cybernetics

 > *We have decided to call the entire field of control and communication theory, whether in the machine or in the animal, by the name Cybernetics, which we form from the Greek χυβερνήτης or steersman.
 In choosing this term, we wish to recognize that the first significant paper on feedback mechanisms is an article on governors, which was published by Clerk Maxwell in 1868, and that governor is derived from a Latin corruption of χυβερνήτης.
 We also wish to refer to the fact that the steering engines of a ship are indeed one of the earliest and best-­ developed forms of feedback mechanisms.*
 > - Norbert Wiener, Cybernetics: or Control and Communication in the Animal and Machine (1948)

-Wiener's definition of cybernetics announces a theory of control and communication applicable to machine and animal, only to anchor its genealogy in mechanical apparatus - the steering engines of ships and the governors of steam engines.
-The animal, in this definition feels rhetorical and it is often overlooked that Cybernetics is articulated from the outset as a fundamental property of life and applicable to animals, societies, as well as machines.
+Wiener's definition of cybernetics announces a theory of control and communication applicable to machine and animal, anchoring its genealogy in mechanical apparatus - the steering engines of ships and the governors of steam engines.
+The animal, in this definition, feels rhetorical and it is often overlooked that Cybernetics is articulated from the outset as a fundamental property of life and applicable to animals, societies, as well as machines.

-To read Wiener in 2025 is to realize he was reaching for a deeper, older idea, the biological concept of homeostais.
-Before the vacuum tube, there was Claude Bernard's milieu intérieur - the internal environment that remains stable despite in a changing world, and Walter Cannon's formalization of the "wisdom of the body".
+To read Wiener in 2025 is to realize he was reaching for a deeper, older idea: the biological concept of homeostais.
+Before the vacuum tube, there was Claude Bernard's milieu intérieur - the internal environment that remains stable despite a changing world, and Walter Cannon's formalization of the "wisdom of the body".

 Wiener’s project was an attempt to find the biological soul within the machine, to bridge the gap between the living organism’s "wisdom" and the governor’s "logic."
 However, by grounding his proof in the mechanical, Wiener inadvertently prepared the way for the very thing he feared, the reduction of the biological to the algorithmic.
-If the animal is merely a set of feedback loops, then the animal can be optimized, modulated, and eventually, replaced by the more evidential renderings of mechanism in brass, steel, and steam.
+If the animal can be explained by a set of feedback loops, then it can be optimized, it's operation modulated, and eventually replaced by the more evidential renderings of mechanisms in brass, steel, and engines.

 Long before Maxwell, control existed as metaphysics, theology, ritual, and governance.
 Religious orthodoxy functioned as a closed-loop system designed to suppress deviation.
-Political theory organized populations through corrective feedback: reward, punishment, surveillance, spectacle.
-Philosophical cosmologies, from Pythagorean harmony to Platonic order, posited self-regulating universes whose stability depended on proportion, hierarchy, and return to form.
+Political theory organized populations through corrective feedback.
+Desired behavior is  rewarded, undesirable punished.
+Behavior is surveilled on behalf of systemic order, spectacle is mounted so that individuals watch each other.
+Philosophical cosmologies, from Pythagorean harmony to Platonic order, posited self-regulating universes whose stability depended on ideal Forms; their proportion, their hierarchy, and utlimately the return of everything to Form.

-The steersman is an interpreter of signals, watching the wind, current, stars, the disposition of the vessel, and applying a steady hand to the rudder and setting of the sails.
-Steering is much more than a technology, it is a relation -  the continuous modulation of response to deviation, and in service of a telos, a goal.
-Steering is an epistemic activity, resting on what can be known, before it is a mechanical one, affecting change.
+χυβερνήτης, the steersman, is an interpreter of signals, watching the wind, the current, and the stars.
+Kybernetes monitors the disposition of the vessel, and applies a steadying hand to the rudder and the setting of sails.
+Steering is much more than technology and mechanism, it is a relation, and beyond that a continuous modulation of response to deviation.
+Altogether, the steersman operates in service of a telos - a goal.
+Steering is an epistemic activity resting on what can be known, before it is a mechanical one affecting change.
 Wiener himself is quite clear on this point.
-That the term cybernetics has been popularly reduced to its application to mechanical and computerized control makes it necessary to restate that cybernetics is fundamentally about systems, not devices.
+The fact that the term cybernetics has been popularly reduced to its application to mechanical and computerized control makes it important to remind ourselves that cybernetics is fundamentally about systems, not devices.

-Biological feedback, embodied in homeostasis, adaptation, and learning, was conceptually present in antiquity but suffered fracture from formal philosophy in the post-Roman period.
-The dominance of teleology and theology, which framed regulation as purpose-driven or divinely mandated stood in tension with the notion of dynamically emergent structure.
-To acknowledge feedback in animals and Nature was to threaten fixed hierarchies, between body and soul, ruler and ruled, Creator and creation.
+Biological feedback, embodied in homeostasis, adaptation, and learning, was conceptually present in antiquity but suffered a break from formal philosophy in the post-Roman period.
+The dominance of teleology and theology, which framed regulation as purpose-driven or divinely mandated, stood in tension with the notion of dynamically emergent structure.
+To acknowledge feedback in animals and Nature was to threaten fixed hierarchies, and the relations between body and soul, ruler and ruled, Creator and creation.

-More than simply steering a vessel, cybernetics has existed in one form or another as a system meant to produce order out of chaos.
-Proto-cybernetics appears historically as a recurring pattern that repeatedly encounters resistance from the governed system.
-As we shall see, whenever systems appear to self-regulate and thereby evade command, orthodoxy intervenes - whenever control becomes distributed rather than centralized, it is reabsorbed into doctrine, myth, or mechanism.
+Cybernetics has existed in one form or another for millenia, as an epistemic system meant to produce order out of chaos.
+As a pattern, as a proto-cybernetics, it appears historically as a recurring pattern of governance; one that repeatedly encounters resistance from the governed.
+As we shall see, whenever systems appear to self-regulate and thereby evade command, orthodoxy intervenes: whenever control becomes distributed rather than centralized, the deviation is reabsorbed into doctrine, incorporated and sublimated as myth, or regulated via mechanism.

-⸻
+---

 ## II.
 Ancient Systems: Number, Order, and the Closed Cosmos

 Between the proto-cybernetic intuitions of antiquity and the formation of modern institutions lies a period of extraordinary intellectual exploration.
 This era witnessed a nearly continuous explosion of invention, abstraction, cosmic theories, and institutional experimentation.
 Order was not yet a mechanical mandate but a negotiated reality between overlapping systems of meaning.
 Empire, philosophy, ritual, and craft coexisted within localized coherence, united by the shared understanding that frontiers of belief and administration were essential to prevent the collapse of order into chaos.

-Pythagoras offered the earliest attempt to formalize order as a universal principle; he claimed number as ontological — the very substrate of reality.
+Pythagoras offered the earliest attempt to formalize order as a universal principle; he claimed number as ontological, the very substrate of reality.
 In the Pythagorean view, harmony, ratio, and proportion governed music, geometry, and the cosmos itself.
 Relations mattered more than substance; balance emerged from constraint.
 With Euclid, this relational thinking became foundational: number no longer stood alone but existed within the architecture of structure.

 The most radical leap toward the cybernetic, however, came from Anaxagoras.
 He attempted the first articulation of a recursive system through the concept of Nous (Mind).
 For Anaxagoras, Nous is the progenitor of the substance of which it is a part, an entity that sets the cosmos in motion and then regulates it from within.
 This is the earliest recursive formulation: a system that contains its own principle of regulation, where the observer is inextricably linked to the observed.